-Matt Dundas is a comedian, podcast host and activist based in the State of Maine.
-Matt has traveled America performing stand-up comedy and campaigning for various progressive causes and candidates.
-He has performed at hundreds of comedy venues and festivals across the country, and has opened for Alonzo Bodden, Jimmy O. Yang, Jena Friedman, Robert Mac, Tim Harmston, Mary Mack and more.
-Matt has produced award-winning issue advocacy videos, and his well-reviewed 2019 one-man show, “A History of Laughter,” a comedic walking tour of Washington, D.C., was recommended by the Washington Post.
-His newest project is “Campaign Season,” a podcast about campaigning, debuting in autumn 2020.
+Matt has performed at hundreds of comedy venues and festivals across the country, and has opened for Alonzo Bodden, Jimmy O. Yang, Jena Friedman, Robert Mac, Tim Harmston, Mary Mack and more.
+He has produced award-winning issue advocacy videos, and his 2019 one-man show, “A History of Laughter,” a comedic walking tour of Washington, D.C., was one of the Washington Post’s top picks of the Capital Fringe Festival.

 Prior to relocating to Maine, Matt spent 10 years living in the nation’s capital, where he served as Chief Operating Officer of Capital Laughs, an independent stand-up company.
 Matt is the co-founder of Grassroots Comedy DC, which raises money for progressive non-profits at comedy shows.